itsMarydan/itsMarydan/README.md

 - 👋 Hi, I’m @itsMarydan
-- 👀 I’m interested in DevOps, DataModleing and Visualization, Web Application Develpment and Microservices Development , Kubernetes, AWS, DevOps, API Gateway Solutions, Microservice Architecture and Patterns.
-SAAS Development.
+- 👀 DevOps, DataModeling and Visualization, Web Application Development, Kubernetes, AWS, API Gateway Solutions, Microservice Architecture and Patterns, and SAAS Development are all areas of interest for me.
-- 🌱 I’m currently learning Kubernetes and AWS SAAS Architecture
+- 🌱 I'm currently working on solutions that use API Gateways to manage Authentication in a Microservice Architecture.
 - 💞️ I’m looking to collaborate on SaaS Development and Cloud Service Deployment Automation
 - 📫 How to reach me ...  olowu004@umn.edu